Escapesanddiaries

 Well, wear whatever you like without being too less or too much.
 And as long as you feel confident and beautiful about it, you go!

 Most importantly, prepare for some extra cash in the tash.
-Attending Octoberfest in Munich 2022 meant spending much money without even realizing it.
+Attending Oktoberfest in Munich meant spending much money without even realizing it.
 And that’s okay!

 I’m just saying that you don’t need to break your bank; my only point is to be prepared to shell out some pennies.
 And most of all, keep the beer flowing.